-If you took certain graduate level research or elective courses that fit with our graduate program, yes, those credits can count towards your master's degree.
+If you took certain graduate level research or elective courses that fit with our graduate program, yes, those credits may count towards your master's degree.

 Yes, the core courses such as Ethics, Advanced Pathophysiology, Nursing Science and Nursing Research are online.

 MSN programs range from 39 - 55 credits.

 Yes, for instance you may be in our pediatric nurse practitioner program and also get a post-master's certificate in nursing education.

 Full-time students should be able to finish in two years.
 Part-time students typically take around 2.5 years to finish the program but have up to five years to complete all requirements for graduation.

 Yes, if you are in the master's level nursing education concentration, you can select courses that help you transition seamlessly into the PhD program that prepares nurses as teacher-scholars for careers in academic settings.
 There is a separate PhD application process.